Ray of Light Foundation

-Ray of Light Foundation is a charity non-profit organization founded by American singer-songwriter Madonna in 1998.
-Named after her seventh studio album, Ray of Light (1998), it is dedicated to helping "to promote peace, equal rights and education for all".
-The organization focuses on women, education, global development and humanitarian.
+The Ray of Light Foundation is a non-profit charity organization that was established in 1998 by American singer-songwriter Madonna.
+The foundation takes its name from Madonna's seventh studio album, Ray of Light, released in 1998.
+Its primary mission is to "promote peace, equal rights, and education for all."
+The organization's key areas of focus include women's empowerment, education initiatives, global development, and various humanitarian efforts.

 Foundation

 After contributing to various charitable organizations, Madonna decided to establish her own in 1998 and named it after her seventh studio album, Ray of Light (1998).
 The foundation is based in Los Angeles, California, with Melanie Ciccone (Madonna's sister) working as its trustee.
 According to Sarah Ezzy from Global Philanthropy Group, she "alone" funds the organization.
 The foundation's primary focus areas are women, education, international development, and humanitarian concerns.

 Selected charitable activities

 Eurasia

 The Ray of Light Foundation has contributed to programs in Eurasia such as teacher salaries in Gaza Strip schools through the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) and microloans to female farmers through the Palestine Fair Trade Association.
 The foundation also supports Americans for Peace Now, which advocates for a diplomatic solution to the Israeli–Palestinian conflict.
 The Ray of Light Foundation assisted 2,600 Palestine refugee girls in gaining access to inclusive and high-quality education in the Gaza Strip, according to the UNRWA 2018 annual report.
 Following Madonna's donation to the COVID-19 vaccine in 2020, the foundation provided financial assistance to American Near East Refugee Aid.